Fine-tune with the API or CLI

 An overly large value can diminish the fine-tuning effect.

-Data augmentation (supports efficient_sft and sft) parameters
+Parameters for mixed training (supports efficient_sft and sft)

 data_augmentation